pilotmoon/PopClip-Extensions/README.md

 ![Example plist, for 'Translate Tab'.](https://raw.github.com/pilotmoon/PopClip-Extensions/master/docs/ttplist.png)

 ### Icons
 Extensions may include icons to represent actions.
 The icon is displayed in the PopClip popup itself, and also in the preferences window and on the web site (if published).
 Icons may be created in any graphics program; I use [Pixelmator](http://www.pixelmator.com/).
-For best results, the icon should:

-* be a PNG file
-* consist of a black figure on a transparent background (you can use opacity to achieve 'shades of grey')
+For best results, the icon should be a square PNG file at least 256x256 pixels in size.
+The image should consist of a black figure on a transparent background.
+You can use opacity to achieve 'shades of grey'.
-* be square
-* be at least 256x256 pixels in size

 For example, here is the full-size icon file for 'Sort':